 Testosterone Deficiency Contributes to Various Health and Mortality Risks

-Testosterone Deficiency is associated with a number of other conditions, including coronary artery disease, hypertension, depression, and diabetes.
+Testosterone Deficiency is associated with many other conditions, including coronary artery disease, hypertension, depression, and diabetes.
 These conditions all share symptoms with Low-T, and also, men with Testosterone Deficiency are at increased risk of these conditions as well.

 This is why diagnosing Testosterone Deficiency with any sort of certainty requires blood testing.
 There's no way to tell, just from the symptoms, that you are suffering from Low-T, other than the fact that people with Low Testosterone Levels are more likely to experience these health issues.

-Testosterone Deficiency Has a Number of Causes and Can Occur at Any Age
+Testosterone Deficiency Has several Causes and Can Occur at Any Age

-For men with Clinically Low Testosterone, even exercise isn’t enough to stimulate elevated Testosterone Production, but for men with Testosterone Levels that are normal or borderline, exercise enhances Testosterone Concentrations in the blood stream, which provides a number of worthwhile benefits, helping to sustain physical, psychological, and sexual health.
+For men with Clinically Low Testosterone, even exercise isn't enough to stimulate elevated Testosterone Production, but for men with Testosterone Levels that are normal or borderline, exercise enhances Testosterone Concentrations in the bloodstream, which provides some valuable benefits, helping to sustain physical, psychological, and sexual health.

 What Parameters Impact the Body's Ability to Produce Testosterone?

-There are 4 primary factors which affect your Testosterone Production:
+There are four primary factors that affect your Testosterone Production:

-- Age — The older that we get, the less our bodies are able to naturally produce those Testosterone spikes associated with exercise.
-Exercise still promotes elevated Testosterone Production, and promotes balance, healthy body composition, strength, and bone mineral density.
+- Age — The older that we get, the less our bodies can naturally produce those Testosterone spikes associated with exercise.
+Exercise still promotes elevated Testosterone Production and improves balance, healthy body composition, strength, and bone mineral density.

-- Time — Testosterone Concentrations reach their peak in the couple of hours after you wake up in the morning, until around 10am.
+- Time — Testosterone Concentrations reach their peak in a couple of hours after you wake up in the morning until around 10 am.
 They fall to their lowest point after lunch in the afternoon.
-Studies have shown that engaging in anaerobic exercise in the late afternoon or early evening has the strongest impact on Testosterone Production.
+Studies have shown that engaging in anaerobic exercise in the late afternoon or early evening has the most substantial impact on Testosterone Production.